* Euro falls to one-year lows vs USD on QE speculation

 * Dollar breaks above 105 yen for first time since January

 * Dollar index highest since July 2013 as U.S. yields rise

-* Growing support for Scotland "yes" vote hurts sterling (Updates market action, adds quotes)
+* Sterling hit by growing support for Scotland "yes" vote (Updates market action, changes dateline, previous LONDON)

 By Richard Leong

-The dollar rose against a basket of major currencies, rising 0.3 percent to 82.99 and hitting its highest since July 2013.
+The dollar rose against a basket of major currencies, hitting its highest since July 2013.
 It traded above 105 yen for the first time in eight months on signs of relative strength in the world's biggest economy.

 The ECB will hold a policy meeting on Thursday and traders will watch for signs President Mario Draghi is moving towards quantitative easing, which would pump more cash into the economy in a bid to stimulate lending and spending.

-Such a move, however, would hurt the euro, which has declined 3.5 percent against the dollar in the past three months and 0.9 percent against the yen.
+Such a move however would hurt the euro, which has declined 3.4 percent against the dollar in the past three months and 1.1 percent against the yen.

 "For the ECB, expectations for further stimulus are being restrained by the need to see a full implementation of measures announced in June, as well as some concerns about the lack of political support for more aggressive stimulus at this time," said Eric Theoret, Scotia Bank's currency strategist in Toronto.